 Memorable Manitobans: Samuel Henry Forrest (1873-1963)

-On 18 July 1899, he married Grace Helena Woodhull.
-They had six children: Henry Woodhull Forrest, Margaret Forrest (wife of L. B. Crawford), Grace Forrest (wife of Gordon Bowles), Catherine Isabel Forrest, Mary Forrest, and Helen Forrest.
-He was an elder of the United Church, a school trustee, President of the Manitoba School Trustees Association, a Bencher for the Law Society of Manitoba, and Chairman of the Souris School Board for 35 years.
+On 18 July 1899, he married Grace Helena Woodhull (1877-1974) and they had six children: Catherine Isabel Forrest, Margaret Woodhull Forrest (1905-?, wife of Lloyd Brooks Crawford), Mary Huston Forrest (1907-?), Grace Forrest (1910-1970, wife of Gordon Bowles), Helen Forrest (1912-?), and Henry Woodhull Forrest.
+He was an elder of St. Paul’s United Church, a school trustee, President of the Manitoba School Trustees Association, a Bencher for the Law Society of Manitoba, and Chairman of the Souris School Board for 35 years.
 He was a Progressive candidate for the Glenwood constituency in the 1927 provincial general election.
 He was Master of the AF & AM (Glenwood No. 27 Lodge).
 In 1963, he received a Golden Boys Certificate of Merit in recognition of his long community service.

 “Birthdays,” Winnipeg Free Press, 16 February 1963.

 “Motorcade retraces trail of explorer La Verendrye,” Winnipeg Free Press, 9 September 1963, page 2.

 Obituary, Winnipeg Free Press, 16 December 1963.